MHohenberg/tw_webui/README.md

 But for those afraid of the file system a package is available to perform the same action - `apt-get install nodejs-legacy`.

 ## License
-_This software - &copy; Casey Robinson 2014 - is released under the MIT license._
+_This software - &copy; Martin Hohenberg 2019, Casey Robinson 2014 - is released under the MIT license._
 You can find a copy in [LICENSE.txt](LICENSE.txt) or at [opensource.org](http://opensource.org/licenses/MIT).
 # tw_webui